Frequently asked questions

 • confirm their relationship to you

-• explain if or how the educational disadvantage you’ve experienced has affected your educational performance.
+• explain if or how the circumstances you’ve experienced have affected your studies.

-A responsible person is a doctor, lawyer, accountant, social worker, counsellor, religious or community leader who is familiar with your circumstances and who can provide information regarding your disadvantage and its effect on your ability to study.
+A responsible person is a doctor, lawyer, accountant, social worker, counsellor, religious or community leader who is familiar with your circumstances and who can provide information regarding how those circumstances have affected your ability to study.
 The person must:

 • not be a family member or a friend